dmidlo/histdata.com-tools/docs/classical-event-clock-challengers.md

 - Ogata, *On Lewis' Simulation Method for Point Processes* (1981), [DOI 10.1109/TIT.1981.1056305](https://doi.org/10.1109/TIT.1981.1056305).

-The Hawkes references define the boundary for the separate marked-excitation challenger; this module does not claim to implement that model.
+The Hawkes references apply to the separate implemented marked-excitation challenger.
+See [Bounded marked Hawkes reconstruction challenger](marked-hawkes-challenger.md); the four classical families in this module remain unchanged.

 ## Nonclaims